jboss-openshift/ce-testsuite/kieserver/63/README.md

-# CE-Testsuite - Decision Server
+# CE-Testsuite - Kie Server (Decision Server and Intelligent Process Server)

 This testsuite will test all KIE Server 6.3 S2I application templates which are: